 The availability of low-code and no-code platforms has made it easier for people to develop and test artificial intelligence-powered software.
 This makes it possible for anyone to create and implement applications that are simple to use.

-• Cloud technology.
+• Cloud and edge computing.

 The democratization of AI will help organizations overcome the skills gap that has hindered the development of AI.
 This issue is caused by the lack of qualified individuals capable of handling the various tasks involved in using AI.
+It is important to note that AI will not replace individuals.
+People effectively use AI as a tool to replace certain functions and facilitate various activities.

-Salesforce mentioned that sales automation increases productivity by 14.5% and helps reduce marketing costs by 12.2%.needs of their customers.
+Salesforce mentioned that sales automation increases productivity by 14.5% and helps reduce marketing costs by 12.2% needs of their customers.

 As companies start to make their models more interpretable, the trust levels in the ecosystem will increase.